Alert 1 of 1

 Buy: Jewelry

 During the second half of February, prices on jewelry plunge up to 80%.
 You can snag a great deal on a beautiful ring, bracelet, necklace or pair of earrings during post-holiday sales.
 Hold onto your bargain-priced jewelry buys until Mother’s Day, your significant other’s birthday or your anniversary.
 They don’t have to know when you purchased it.
 And if any of my family or friends read this, please tell Juston to feel free to buy me all the diamonds he wants this month.
-Or maybe all the diamonds I want, he probably wouldn’t want any.
+Or maybe all the diamonds I want, because he probably doesn’t want any.

 Related posts

-man and woman relaxing on couch
+man and woman holding hands walking